DarkstartsUp/DarkstartsUp.github.io/_news/announcement_2.md

 related_posts: false
 ---

-A paper titled "VR Whispering: A Multisensory Approach for Private Conversations in Social Virtual Reality" has been accepted by TVCG and will be presented at [IEEE VR 2025](https://ieeevr.org/2025/).
+A paper has been accepted by TVCG and will be presented at [IEEE VR 2025](https://ieeevr.org/2025/).